rafaelgd303/AspNetCore.Docs/aspnetcore/security/blazor/content-security-policy.md

 * [base-uri](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/base-uri) &ndash; Restricts the URLs for a document's `<base>` tag.
   * Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
   * Supported by all browsers except IE.
 * [block-all-mixed-content](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/block-all-mixed-content) &ndash; Prevents loading mixed HTTP and HTTPS content.
-Supported by all browsers except Edge/IE.
+Supported by all browsers except IE.
 * [default-src](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) &ndash; Indicates a fallback for CSP directives.
   * Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
   * Supported by all browsers except IE.